Bilateral Foraminal Stenosis

 Your physician may recommend conservative treatments for bilateral foraminal stenosis, including physical therapy and exercise, rest, pain medication, steroid injections and anti-inflammatory medicines.
 When the condition is severe, however, your physician may recommend bilateral stenosis surgery, which often involves the removal of the vertebral disc that is causing constriction around the nerve root.

 To learn more about alternatives to traditional treatments and the outpatient spine surgeries currently available, contact the staff at Laser Spine Institute.
 Our surgeons can help you find relief from neck and back pain by performing minimally invasive, outpatient procedures.
-Contact Laser Spine Institute Laser Spine Institute today to learn more about bilateral foraminal stenosis treatment, and to receive a free review of your MRI or CT scan.
+Contact Laser Spine Institute Laser Spine Institute today to learn more about bilateral foraminal stenosis treatment, and for your MRI or CT scan review.